snehilvj/dmc-docs/docs/datepicker/datepicker.md

 This example uses [dayjs](https://day.js.org/) to simplify working with dates in JavaScript.

-To use it in your Dash app, load it as an external script:
+To use `dayjs` in your Dash app, load it as an external script:

 ```python
 app = Dash(external_scripts=[